Henson Airlines Flight 1517: Accident details

 Henson Airlines Flight 1517 was a regular scheduled flight from Baltimore-Washington International Airport to Shenandoah Valley Regional Airport.
 The flight was operated on behalf of Piedmont Airlines as Piedmont Commuter.

 At 9:59 am, Flight 1517 departed Baltimore bound for Shenandoah Valley.
 On board were twelve passengers and two crew members.
 The crew were Captain Martin Burns III (27), and First Officer Zilda Spadaro-Wolan (26).

 The flight was routine until approach into Shenandoah Valley.
 At 10:14 am, Captain Burns told the Air Traffic Controller that he believed that the plane was too far west of his course.
 The controller tried several times to reach Flight 1517 by radio to no avail.

 The search for Flight 1517 started at 10:25 am.
 At 6:42 pm, Civil Air Patrol located the crash site 6 miles east from the airport.
 Flight 1517 struck the southwest face of Hall Mountain at an elevation of 2,400 ft.

-Zilda Spadaro-Wolan was the first female commercial airline pilot to perish in an airplane crash.
+Zilda Spadaro-Wolan was the first female commercial airline pilot to perish in an airplane crash in the United States.